It's a bird! It's a plane! It's ... your morning rocket to Shanghai

 Musk’s greatest obstacle may be safety.
 “First time you kill a passenger on one of these things, the business is done,” Launius says.

 That doesn’t mean Musk should give up dreaming big.
 If anything, Launius suggests going even bigger.
 The ultimate tech for opening up space access, he argues, is a radical concept called a space elevator.
-This would be just what it sounds like: a cable reaching from the ground up 23,000 miles high, with an elevator car riding the cable to deliver people and satellites into orbit, cheaply and routinely.
+This would be just what it sounds like: a cable reaching from the ground up 23,000 miles high, with an elevator car riding the cable to deliver people and satellites into orbit.
+It could finally make space access routine and dirt cheap — and it could run on renewable energy, eliminating the several hundred thousand pounds of carbon emissions produced by each launch.

 “I was talking to the aerospace people at Syracuse University and they say, ‘Oh yeah, we can totally do this’,” Launius says.
-“Well, that really would change everything.”
+“If it's technically feasible, well, that really would change everything.”

 Elon, are you listening?